 Being a graduate student is an opportunity to learn and grow as a scientist.
 The following practices and tips will help you to succeed not only in MoGen, but in all professional settings going forward.
-Adapted from this post.
+Some points adapted from this post.